University Of Idaho College Of Law: Crucial Insights

 History & Founding

-The University of the College of Law is the law school of the University of Idaho.
+The University of Idaho College of Law is the law school of the University of Idaho.
 It is located in Moscow, Idaho.
 It was founded in 1909, making it one of the oldest law schools in the Western United States.

 In response to the expanding demand for attorneys in Idaho and the surrounding area, the College of Law was founded.
 Since there weren’t many law schools in the West at the time, many aspiring attorneys had to go to the East Coast for their legal education.

 Boise, the state capital of Idaho, was the first location of the College of Law.
 It moved in 1923 and has since stayed on the University of Idaho campus in Moscow.
 The law school is housed in a building called “the Menard Law Building,” which bears the name of a previous dean of the College of Law.
+Over the years, the College of Law has earned a reputation for offering students from Idaho and elsewhere a top-notch legal education.

 University Of Idaho College Of Law Ranking